The Hardest Thing

 Is it possible to close the gap, even just a little bit?

 I hope so.
-I realize that efforts to educate will in the aggregate fall short (emotions trump education most of the time) and that many will therefore dismiss such efforts as an act of futility.
+I realize that efforts to educate will in the aggregate fall short (emotions trump education most of the time).
+Many will therefore dismiss such efforts as an act of futility.
 But that doesn’t mean we shouldn’t try.
-For protecting investors from themselves is not just the hardest thing in the business, it is also the most important thing.
+Protecting investors from themselves is not just the hardest thing in the business.
+It is also the most important thing.